Jinwen-XU/Q-and-A/README.md

 <!-- Copyright (C) 2023 by Jinwen XU -->

-# `Q-A` — Typesetting Q\&A-style conversation made easier
+# `Q-and-A` — Typesetting Q\&A-style conversation made easier

 ## Introduction

-`Q-A` is a LaTeX document class for you to typeset Q&A-style conversation.
+`Q-and-A` is a LaTeX document class for you to typeset Q&A-style conversation.

 It turns simple pure text Q&A dialog into carefully designed document.